 ]]>

-https://listorati.com/12-best-hikes-near-nashville-tennessee/feed/ 0 12245
+https://listorati.com/12-best-hikes-around-nashville/feed/ 0 12245

-15 Best Day Hikes In The Dolomites https://listorati.com/15-best-day-hikes-in-the-dolomites/ https://listorati.com/15-best-day-hikes-in-the-dolomites/#respond Mon, 13 May 2024 04:01:48 +0000 https://listorati.com/15-best-day-hikes-in-the-dolomites/
+15 Best Day Hikes to Explore in the Dolomites https://listorati.com/15-best-day-hikes-explore-dolomites/ https://listorati.com/15-best-day-hikes-explore-dolomites/#respond Mon, 13 May 2024 04:01:48 +0000 https://listorati.com/15-best-day-hikes-in-the-dolomites/

-dolomitesThe Dolomites in Italy are a paradise for hikers and come complete with high peaks and vivid viewpoints.
+Dolomites panorama - 15 best day hike overviewThe Dolomites in Italy are a paradise for hikers and come complete with high peaks and vivid viewpoints.
 Each of the hikes here can be completed in a single day.
 Don’t worry about any special equipment since there are no via ferratas.

 Some of the less lengthy hikes can be hiked together and completed in one day.
-Unless otherwise noted, hike distances are round trip.
-The hiking season here in the Dolomites is from the month of June through the month of September, the trails are clear of snow.
+Unless otherwise noted, hike distances are round‑trip.
+The hiking season in the Dolomites runs from June through September, when trails are clear of snow.
+By mid‑October, the first snow may appear, ending the season.
+Get ready to take notes – here are the 15 best day hikes in the Dolomites.

-1. The Tofana Di Mezzo Hike
+1 Tofana Di Mezzo Hike

 Tofana di Mezzo is one of the best places to get a view of the Dolomites from the shortest hiking trail.
 This easy trail is only 0.3 kilometers in length, still, it scales a cliff edge and includes a slippery ascent of 55 meters to the mountain’s peak.
-In order to reach the hiking trail, you will need to climb staircases that begin at the area’s highest cable car station, Cima Tofana.
+In order to reach the hiking trail, you will need to climb staircases that begin at the area’s highest cable‑car station, Cima Tofana.

 You can scramble up the short but steep hill to Tofana di Mezzo from the hiking trail and enjoy incredible 360° views of the impressive Dolomites.
 Give yourself half an hour.
-Remember, if you have a fear of heights, you might want to forget this one.
+Remember, if you have a fear of heights, you might want to skip this one.

-2. The Seceda Hike
+2 Seceda Hike

 Take the local cable car to Seceda, in Val Gardena to complete this 1.3‑kilometer loop trail.
 You simply hike uphill to the viewpoint.
 The total ascent here is 110 meters.